UmmItC/Dotfiles/README.md

 - wlogout (yay)
 - wezterm (pacman)
 - hyprshot (yay)
-- rofi (launcher)
+- rofi (pacman)

 Otherwise are optional, Please set `~/.config/hypr/hyprland.conf` by yourself.
-There should be many people who don't need to use fcitx5.
-As i need fcitx5 as my input method.
+There should be many people who don't need to use `fcitx5`.
+As i need `fcitx5` as my input method.

 ```shell
 $terminal kgx #Default terminal